 News and Publications

-Children’s Book Released
+Children’s Books Recently Released

 Two real canine heroes of Working Dogs for Conservation - legacy dogs Wicket and Pepin - were the inspiration for Tucker, the dog in this wonderful children’s book.